IBM-Blockchain-Archive/learn-chaincode/README.md

 ### Main()
 Finally, you need to create a short `main` function that will execute when each peer deploys their instance of the chaincode.
 It just starts the chaincode and registers it with the peer.
-You don’t need to add any code here beyond what was already in the example code.
+You don’t need to add any code here beyond what is already in the example code.

 ```
 func main() {